World Thyroid Day | Thyroid Gland and Thyroid Hormones.

 12. The Thyroid Hormones and Your Metabolism: Not Always a Simple Equation

 People often blame their Thyroid for every weight fluctuation.
-Still, metabolism is influenced by many factors—age, muscle mass, diet, and activity level.
+However, metabolism is influenced by many factors—age, muscle mass, diet, and activity level.
 The Thyroid is just one piece of the puzzle; sometimes, it's not the main culprit.

 13. Your Thyroid Hormones and Pregnancy: A Delicate Dance